 Surgeons who specialize in treating gynecologic cancers review a scan before surgery.

-Gynecologic oncologists offer an integrated approach to the diagnosis and surgical management of women's cancers and complex benign gynecologic diseases.
+Gynecologic oncologists offer an integrated approach to the diagnosis and surgical management of cancerous and noncancerous (benign) conditions of the female reproductive system.
 These include cervical cancer, endometriosis, fibroids, ovarian cancer, pelvic masses, uterine cancer, vaginal cancer and vulvar cancer.

 Innovative treatment options